-When the 2018 Boston Red Sox won Game Five against the Los Angeles Dodgers the club became the first MLB team to win four World Championships in the 21st Century!
+When the 2018 Boston Red Sox won Game Five against the Los Angeles Dodgers the club became and still remain the only MLB team to win four World Championships in the 21st Century!
 And they became the first team in MLB history to win four World Championships over fifteen consecutive seasons in both the 20th and 21st Centuries!
-Given the recent “novelty season” this is a good time to step back and review the glorious history of baseball in Boston over 150 years.
+Given the Red Sox commitment to success in 2023, this is a great time to step back and review the glorious history of baseball in Boston over the previous 152 seasons.

 The sale of some fellow named “Ruth” after the 1919 season kicked off two dismal decades of baseball in Boston.
 But the arrival of another fellow named “Williams” in 1939 kicked off a resurgence of interest.